STAYING ON THE PATH: RITUAL & MY GURU

 But some days, the good days, I succeed, and I go to bed content.
 The kind of contentment where you can be completely cognizant of the impermanence of all things, and completely okay with that.

 We all practice ritual, you just might not call it such.
 Often mundane daily tasks can be a form of ritual.
-What transforms something like washing the dishes to a moment of ritual is the conscious choice to be present with the task at hand.
+Washing the dishes can become a moment of ritual if you make the conscious choice to be present with the task at hand.
 It’s these small moments of sacred presence that keep us on the path.

 And what is the path?
 The journey that brings us closer to our innate divine nature.
 The true Self, the best Self, the one you work so hard to be.